 - Introduction to Recurrent Neural Networks (RNNs).

-- RNNs for Time Series Forecasting
+- RNNs limitations in Time Series Forecasting

 - Introduction to LSTM and GRU models